HHS-AHRQ/MEPS/Stata/README.md

 ## Data years 1996-2016: SAS XPORT format

 For data years prior to 2017, ASCII and SAS transport (XPORT) file formats were released for the MEPS public use files.
-The <b>SAS transport (.ssp)</b> format is the recommended file type for loading MEPS data files from 1996-2016.
+The <b>SAS transport (.ssp)</b> format is the recommended file type for loading MEPS data files from 1996-2016 (excluding the 2016 Medical Conditions file).

 These files can be loaded using the `import` command.
 In the following example, the transport file for the 2016 Dental Visits file (<b>h188b.ssp</b>) has been downloaded from the MEPS website, unzipped, and saved in the local directory <b>C:/MEPS</b>.